jerryhopper/fusionauth-bash-deviceauth/README.md

 ### Known issues

 Renew token can fail, if you have enabled 'Require authentication' in the fusionauth administration for this application.
+This is expected behavior, dont use 'Require authentication' as it requires to have the client-secret to be present on the client.

 ### RTFM